SmoothWAN/SmoothWAN-docs/docs/index.md

 <img src="https://user-images.githubusercontent.com/96490382/208723215-92bb40df-c56d-4f82-b597-707aa8e35f7b.gif" width="800"/>

  ***
->A note for those looking for high speed downloads: Speedify is a *bonding* service that terminates your internet access to one IP address using a server.
+??? note "A note for those looking for high speed downloads"
+    Speedify is a *bonding* service that terminates your internet access to one IP address using a server.
 If you need to combine multiple *stable & reliable* internet connections above 300Mbit with no concern on dropouts and slowdowns, a *load balancer* may be more suitable and effecient by using multiple IP addresses eliminating the need for a server, assuming that the majority of the use cases at these speeds involve the use of apps using parallel connections or shared among multiple users.

->Parallel connections example: An app doing a download would split the file in two or more pieces and download each piece simulatenously, the load balancer would then balance each flow to the available internet connections.
+    Parallel connections example: An app doing a download would split the file in two or more pieces and download each piece simulatenously, the load balancer would then balance each flow to the available internet connections.

->Not all apps split downloads/uploads and thus they may end up using one internet connection only, but 300Mbit is usually sufficient in this case, and the other internet connection will serve other apps/users.
+    Not all apps split downloads/uploads and thus they may end up using one internet connection only, but 300Mbit is usually sufficient in this case, and the other internet connection will serve other apps/users.
 Apps that usually download large files will use parallel connections anyways.

->*Bonding* such as Speedify in this use case is used for reducing issues with services sensitive to IP changes.
+    *Bonding* such as Speedify in this use case may be used for reducing issues with services sensitive to IP changes.

 ??? note "Project motives"